-Join us for our November Book Club, to keep our racial justice work alive.
+Join us for our Fall Book Club, to keep our community outreach and racial justice work alive.

-For our fall book club, we’re keeping the discussion about racism and racial justice alive.
+For our upcoming book club, we’re keeping the discussion about racism and racial justice alive.

-After our powerful weekend workshop on Racism in the Yoga Community with Dr. Monea Abdul-Majeed, we will take what we’ve learned and experienced and use this book as a platform to continue to examine our biases and attitudes.
+As part of our on-going work on understanding and dismantling racism and other systems that hold people down, we will take what we’ve learned and experienced and use this book as a platform to continue to examine our biases and attitudes.
 At Lighthouse, we work against white supremacy and work to elevate those who are oppressed and disadvantaged.
 Join us for this discussion to advance this community conversation in DC’s yoga community.

 Free and open to all.